A Guide to Fungus Gnats (Sciarid Fly) and how to get rid of them naturally

 How to get rid of Sciarid Fly

 We have 3 different controls that are useful for controlling Sciarid Fly, firstly to help you identify an infestation and to trap some of the adults there's yellow sticky traps.
-You can use these all year round but they are particularly useful around your seedling trays to trap Sciarid Fly adults.
+You can use these all year round but they are particularly useful around your seedling trays and houseplants to trap Sciarid Fly adults.
 They are also really good value so worth putting up even just as a preventative measure.
 To control the larvae and therefore stop the damage we supply two different solutions, which one you choose will be down to how bad your infestation is but also your growing conditions.

 Soil temperature of at least 10°C?
 Bad infestation?